I was in this surreal situation.

-I was looking for something to buy with the $370 and thought some nice tableware would be a good idea.
+I was looking for something to buy with the $370, and thought some nice tableware would be a good idea.
 We looked in a few shops, but I couldn’t find anything I liked.
-As we were walking past one of the jewellers I remembered my desire for a black pearl.
+As we were walking past one of the jewellers, I remembered my desire for a black pearl.
 There were a few black pearls in the window, and I got quite excited — until I saw the prices.
 They ranged from $650 to $2,200.
-Even a small pearl was $350, and the size seemed more suitable for an earring.
+Even a small pearl was $350, and it was only earring size.

 An unexpected meeting

 A middle-aged man accompanied by a teenage girl and a toddler, asleep in a pushchair, came and sat at the table with me.
 January is the start of most people’s summer holiday, so to see this man dressed in a suit and tie, when everyone else was in T-shirt and shorts, was unusual in itself.
 I said hello as he sat.
 I waited for Pat.
 At this point, I noticed the girl and he speaking French, and figured they must be on holiday.
 I used to live in France so I exchanged a few pleasantries in French.

 Pat arrived and sat opposite me.

 After a few minutes, an elegant woman walked behind Pat and sat opposite the French guy in the suit.
 It was evident that she was his wife.

 We all acknowledged each other, and I asked if they were from New Caledonia.
 They said they were from Tahiti and their names were Imelda and Rey.
 As we were talking in a mix of French and English, I looked again at Imelda and could hardly believe my eyes.